truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 Knowledge-creation is expensive.
 It costs effort to make, just as it costs effort to make a chair or an ice cream sandwich.
 Even if every citizen wanted to spend their scarce free time, to investigate every transaction in the economy for fraud (itself a dubious prospect), the simple fact is that they just do not have enough time to do so.
 (More in Part 4).

 Courts are society's specialists in this area.
 They are fallible, but a reliable "proof" exists at least of the outcome of their decision.
-While people can disagree over the facts of each case, they can't really disagree about "what the court ultimately decided to do"[^n].
+While people can disagree over the facts of each case, they can't really disagree about "what the court ultimately decided to do"[^2].
 Thus the dispute ends.

-[^n]: Fans of Bitcoin may appreciate [this correct usage of the term "proof"](https://bitcointalk.org/index.php?topic=721.msg8114#msg8114): "Proof-of-work has the nice property that it can be relayed through untrusted middlemen."
+[^2]: Fans of Bitcoin may appreciate [this correct usage of the term "proof"](https://bitcointalk.org/index.php?topic=721.msg8114#msg8114): "Proof-of-work has the nice property that it can be relayed through untrusted middlemen."

 ### D. Rejecting CM Nihilism